jkingsman/get-git/README.md

 # This project is deprecated and no longer maintained.
-Please use [Bishop](https://github.com/jkingsman/Bishop), the successor to Get Git w()hich contains all Get Git's functionality and more).
+Please use [Bishop](https://github.com/jkingsman/Bishop), the successor to Get Git (which contains all Get Git's functionality and more).

 Get Git
 =============